Kat2go/Project_4_Diabetes/README.md

 * sklearn.metrics
 * Tableau
 ## Analysis
 The Kaggle data was imported, reviewed for nonnulls and data types and an initial histogram view of each data type was developed to document distribution of data by gender and health condition.
 After the data cleanup, the updated dataframe was split into the target and feature variables, followed by a train-test split.
 A logistic regression model was applied to the test portion, resulting in predictions.
 Evaluation metrics, including balanced accuracy score, confusion matrix, and classification report, were computed to assess the model's performance.
-(MORE HERE)
-Before CDC data could be imported into Tableau,
+Before CDC data could be imported into Tableau, FIPS codes for each county had to be uniformly formatted into a 5-digit code.
+Additional research was required to ascertain the definitions within the CDC choropleth legend for HH, HM, HL, MH, MM, ML, LH, LM, LL.
+The acronyms denote combined findings within each U.S. county for high, medium, and low rankings for the often-related conditions of obesity and Type 2 diabets.

 **Logistic Regression on Training Data:**
 * Balanced accuracy score: %